Hypothyroidism, infertility and pregnancy complications

-Hypothyroidism could be a cause of infertility in women with irregular cycles.
+Hypothyroidism, when you have a low thyroid hormone level, could be a cause of certain pregnancy complications such as infertility in women with irregular cycles an early miscarriages.
 If women with hypothyroidism get pregnant there is an increased risk of miscarriage and problems in the baby.

 Treatment before pregnancy will improve your chances to get pregnant and will improve your pregnancy outcome.
 Hypothyroidism is a condition in which the body lacks sufficient thyroid hormone.
 Up to one in ten women have some from of hypothyroidism before or during pregnancy, though most don’t realize they have it.